deepti0905/SystemDesign/README.md

 How much time client is ready to wait to get the response from the server.
 We have two types of Time outs
 * connection Timeout
-Client is ready to wait this much Time to establish a connection
+Client is ready to wait this much Time to establish a connection **this value usually 10ms**
 * request timeout
+Time client is ready to wait for a response from Request
+  * For this we try to analyze latency percentiles of the system
+  * 1% latency percentiles implies 1% of the requests to the system will timeout
+##### Retries
+* Lets say for the first request we hit a bad machine, chances are that for the next request we'll land on another machine increasing out chances of success
+* Be cautious of retries if all clients retry this will result in a retry storm event and will bring the system down.

+##### Exponential Backoff or jitter algorithm
+* With exponential retries, every next retry wait for exponential increase of time till it reaches a maximum cutoff
+* With Jitter the retry wait is random
+* If the worker service is down almost all request will be retries and irrespective of the algorithm used it will bring the system down.

+##### Circuit Breaker
+* If we find that total number of errors for a service is beyond a threshold we can stop calling the downstream service.
+   * This makes system difficult to test and ste proper thresholds and timers

 #### Load Balancer
+##### H/W LB
+* Are network devices we buy from organizations
+* Powerfull machines designed to handle high throughput

+##### S/W LB
+* s/w we install on commodity h/w
+* Most of them are open source.
+We don't need big machines
+*  ELB from Amazon is also a LB
+50:20 continue

 #### Partitioner Service and Partitions